Pyrrha-Foundation/pyrrha-coin/README.md

 > **Make mining fair again — no ASICs, no farms, no industrial dominance.**

-Based on a modernized UTXO architecture originally derived from the Nexa codebase, Pyrrha delivers:
+Based on a modernized UTXO architecture originally derived from the Pyrrha codebase, Pyrrha delivers:

 - ⚡ **Fast layer-1 throughput** with dynamic block sizes
 - 🧱 **Advanced script primitives** for scalable tokens & financial logic